Sexual Misconduct

 Title IX

 Title IX of the Educational Amendments of 1972 prohibits sexual discrimination.
 Sexual harassment and sexual violence are considered forms of sexual discrimination, and are therefore violations of Title IX.
-Violations of the University Sexual Misconduct Policy must be reported to the Title IX Coordinator (Dr. Shannon Sesterhenn, Dean of Students).
+Violations of the University Sexual Misconduct Policy must be reported to the Title IX Coordinator (Dr. Shannon Sesterhenn, Dean of Students) at www.midwestern.edu/just-report-it.

 Confidentiality